-Ophthalmology is a medical specialty focused on eye health and vision care.
-Ophthalmologists complete extensive education and training with patients to perform their work.
+Ophthalmology is a medical and surgical specialty focused on eye health and vision care.
+Ophthalmologists complete extensive medical education and rigorous surgical training in order to care for patients.

-These are licensed doctors who diagnose and treat numerous eye health conditions.
+These are licensed surgeons who diagnose and treat numerous eye health conditions.
 Most also perform surgical procedures on the eyes, eyelids, and surrounding structures.

 Far too many people only see an eye doctor when a problem with their vision arises.
 This approach fails to take advantage of all that preventive care has to offer.

 Numerous eye health issues don’t present apparent symptoms until the advanced stages.
 At that point, treatment options are limited, and it may be impossible to repair existing damage.